jnlickey/Python/MSADNEW/README.md

 ---

+Download the entire repo named MSADNEW and save this under your home directory (/home/\<your account\>) on a Linux host.
-Modify the BASH script to point to the location where you have saved the python virtual environment.
+If it is not saved to this location you will need to modify the BASH script to point to that location where you have saved the python virtual environment.
 <br>
+To reset a users password in Microsoft AD just run the following:

+./ADPasswdReset.sh \<userid\>
 <br>
 <br>
 <br>